Crypto taxes: should you switch from Sole Trader to Limited Company in the UK?

 How do you transition from filing crypto taxes as a sole trader to a limited company?

 Transitioning involves de-registering as a sole trader and registering your limited company with HMRC.
-Our guide to setting up a limited company covers the essential steps including tax responsibilities and key considerations.
 Consulting with an accountant is highly recommended to ensure a smooth process.